 Symptoms of this condition vary and are largely based on the severity of joint laxity, inflammation, and how far along the disease has progressed.
 Indications of hip dysplasia can include:

 - Decreased activity

 - Reluctance to run or jump, especially after exercise

 - Loss of muscles in the hind limbs

-All dogs suspected of having Hip Dysplasia should have a thorough physical examination by a Veterinarian.
+All dogs suspected of having Hip Dysplasia should undergo a thorough physical examination by a Veterinarian.
 Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
 After a thorough Physical Examination, it is likely your veterinarian will recommend radiography, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.

 There are many treatment options for pets that are suffering from hip dysplasia and resulting osteoarthritis.
 These option range from lifestyle modifications to more invasive treatments such as surgery.
-In mildly symptomatic cases your veterinarian may recommend medical management with NSAID’s to Joint Supplements.
-Please do not give you pet human NSAIDS if you suspect Hip Dysplasia.
+In mildly symptomatic cases your veterinarian may recommend medical management with NSAIDs to Joint Supplements.
+Please do not give you pet human NSAIDs if you suspect Hip Dysplasia.
 Other less traditional treatment options include laser therapy and even acupuncture.
 In addition, physical therapy and weight reduction strategies may also be beneficial.
 In more severe cases of hip dysplasia, surgery might be the most suitable option.